python-screen-builder/python-screen-builder/README.md

 <img src="screenshot2.png">

 And then when you click on the button ... it should say something in the console window.
 That's it for now, simple and easy to use.
-More to come, stay tunde ... 😉
+More to come, stay tuned ... 😉

 <!--
 **python-screen-builder/python-screen-builder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.